stc-cqupt/HDD/README.md

 # two_step_training_model

+HDD (hyperspectral dehazing  dataset)：There are 590 pairs of clear and hazy HSIs， and each HSI has 224 channels with the spatial size 256×256.
+We remove low-quality bands and keep 172 channels left for HSI dehazing.
+500 pairs are used for training and 90 pairs for testing.

 1. Dataset preparation

  The dataset can be downloaded from the following URL: https://pan.baidu.com/s/1yr7Ee-mtIy1oFAfgq_HyBA (kz1x).
 After downloading, put the dataset address in the corresponding section of the code.

 2. Train the model